 There are set regulations for how wages are calculated for the holiday period.
 If wages are hourly, and the employer is not working on the holiday, they earn the wage equivalent to their normal hours.
 If wages are calculated in any other way than daily or hourly, the amount owing is the daily average pay.

-While the above applies to those working full-time, employees who work for fewer hours than the 40 standard are still covered under these regulations.
+While the above applies to those working full-time, employees who work for fewer hours than the 40 are still covered under these regulations.
 In this case, when the employee doesn’t work on the holiday, they are entitled to ten percent of the worker’s wages for the preceding two weeks.

 Calculated in a straightforward manner, if you work on a holiday, you are entitled to overtime for all hours worked.
 Alternatively, the employer and employee can agree on a day in lieu.
-Basically, the worker does the holiday shift at regular pay.
+The worker does the holiday shift at regular pay.
 In return, the worker gets a day off, adding to the annual vacation total.

 Even if you are making minimum wage, and are likely to get a tax return, there will still be deductions on your pay cheque.
 The employee is entitled to a clear pay stub, noting the pay period, hours worked, wages paid, deductions, and net paid amount.
 Only certain deductions are allowed by law.
 Most of the deductions are fairly standard, though there may be extras based on the situation.
 Allowable deductions include: